sumbach/lkitching.github.io/_clojure_jvm/03_class_files.md

 ### Binary names

 The format of binary names within `.class` files differs slightly from those in `.java` files.
-The `.` separator used by Java is replaced within `.class` files.
+The `.`&nbsp;separator used by Java is replaced within `.class` files.
 For example the class `java.lang.Object` will be refered to as `java/lang/Object` within class files.

 ### Descriptors